rolinger/cordova-plugin-file-downloader/README.md

 # file-downloader
 Cordova plugin to download a List of files or a single file to the Phone, check consistency and unzip if necessary (Android and ios)

-## Changes 0.2.1 -> 0.3.0
-- Fixed dependencies versions
-- Moved to mramonlopez repos

-## Changes 0.2.0 -> 0.2.1
- - Added downloader.abort() function to abort downloads in progress.

-## Changes 0.1.5 -> 0.2.0
- - move to new cordova plugin registry

-## Changes 0.1.4 -> 0.1.5
- - Fix for issue #2 new initialization after download-error works properly now.

-## Changes 0.1.3 -> 0.1.4
-- fixed an issue with older javascript versions and reserved words.

-## Changes 0.1.2 -> 0.1.3
-- Unzipping is now queue based like the download porgress.

-## Changes 0.1.1 -> 0.1.2
-- noMedia flag in init options to prevent gallery from scanning download folder

 ## install
 ```